turingschool/curriculum/source/projects/store_engine.markdown

 * Checkout by entering my billing information, shipping address, and email address
 * View the status of my order at a special, unique URL

+##### Reviews

+On any product I can:

+* See the posted reviews including title, body, and a star rating 0-5
+* See an average of the ratings broken down to half-stars

+On products I've purchased I can:

+* Add a rating including:
+  * Star rating 0-5
+  * Title
+  * Body text
+* Edit a review I've previously submitted

 #### Business Intelligence

+As an Administrator, I can view a "dashboard" with:

+* Order Status
+  * Listing of all orders
+  * Ability to change status to "pending", "cancelled", "paid", "shipped", "returned"
-Pending
+  * Pending Orders Tab
+    * Count
+    * Ability to display the individual order

 ### Extensions

-Pending
+#### Search

+Implement search for both the consumer and administrator:

+* Consumer
+  * Search for products in the whole site
+  * Search through "My Orders" for matches in the item name or description
+* Administrator
+  * Search orders using a builder-style interface (like Google's "Advanced Search") allowing them to specify any of these:
+    * Status (drop-down)
+    * Order total (drop-down for `>`, `<`, `=` and a text field for a number)

+#### Transaction Processor

+Implement a "checkout" procedure using Stripe or another service to handle credit card transactions in a "sandboxed" developer environment.

+When the card is processed, update the order to "paid" and send a confirmation email to the user.

 ### Evaluation Criteria

 This project will be peer assessed using automated tests and the rubric below.
-Automated tests will be available no later than 11:59PM, Monday, April 9th.
+Automated tests will be available by 8AM, Tuesday, April 9th.

 1. Correctness
   * 4: All provided tests pass without an error or crash